shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 * Type `quit` or `q` at the (gdb) to quit the debugger

+4. ON SURVEY: What would you need to do to avoid this error?

+* Note: the general solution to avoiding this error applies to any program where you need to dereference pointers, not just to a simple and mostly pointless program like p1.cpp.

 ## Exercise 2: Debugging Practice Part 2

 * Start gdb with executable p2: